 *Please Note: These are all tactics** I’ve used on my son.

-**Please Note: None of these tactics have actually work on my son.
+**Please Note: None of these tactics have actually worked on my son.

-A version of this first appeared on Dad and Buried.
+A version of Parenting Techniques first appeared on Dad and Buried.